oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

 - From Navigation Menu ![navigation-menu](images/navigation-menu.png) > **Observability & Management** > **Logging Analytics** > **Log Explorer**.
 ![](./images/oci-console-la-explorer.png " ")

-- You can also copy-paste the following link to your browser to open fresh Log Explorer.
+- You can also copy-paste the following link in your browser's address bar to navigate to the Log Explorer.
     ```
          <copy>
             https://cloud.oracle.com/loganalytics/explorer?region=us-phoenix-1